Wendy Benchley

 Winifred "Wendy" Benchley (née Wesson; born February 4, 1941) is a marine and environmental conservation advocate and former councilwoman from New Jersey.
 She is known for co-founding various environmental organizations and for being the wife of author Peter Benchley.

-Early life and career
+Early life

 Wendy Wesson was born and raised in Montclair, New Jersey, to Harrison and Dorcas Wesson.
 Harrison Wesson was a surgeon and served in the Philippines during WWII.
 Wendy Wesson graduated from Montclair High School in 1959, after which she did a grand tour of Europe with her family.

 Wesson continued her studies at Skidmore College where she majored in philosophy and psychology.
 While in college, Benchley became involved in activism and was arrested for picketing Woolworth in Saratoga Springs in protest of the department store's segregation policy.